If the Earth was a single state, Istanbul would be its capital. – Napoléon Bonaparte.

 The oldest structures in Istanbul that can still be seen today date back to the Eastern Roman Empire, aka the Byzantine Empire.

 In 337 AD, Roman Emperor Constantine relocated the capital of the Roman Empire to Byzantium (modern day Istanbul) and then promptly renamed the city after himself – Constantinople.
-In time, the Roman Empire broke into two halves – the Western Roman Empire with capital in Rome, and the Eastern Roman Empire with capital in Constantinople.
+In time, the Roman Empire broke into two halves – the Western Roman Empire with the capital in Rome, and the Eastern Roman Empire with the capital in Constantinople.